Three life masters

 Presentation

 The crisis we are experiencing is not simply economic and financial, but also philosophical and spiritual.
 It raises universal questions: What makes human beings happy?
-What can be considered true progress?
+What can be considered genuine progress?
 What are the conditions for a harmonious social life?

 Translations